sonianedea21/goosfraba-chat/chat/README.md

 Process and choices:

-- read Graphql + Apollo documentation to get the main ideas and how to implement them in a project
+- read Graphql + Apollo documentation to get the main ideas and how to implement them in a project.
+Watched a graphql tutorial.
 - created Github repo
 - create app with CRA + Typescript
 - install visx + graphql